AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

    ![configuration to change email IDs to lowercase in ACP response from [!DNL Experience Manager]](assets/email-lowcase-config.png)

 * Contrast of text and icons against the background is enhanced for various features.
-This implementation of WCAG guidelines makes [!DNL Assets] more accessible for users with limited vision and perception of color.
+This implementation of Web Content Accessibility Guidelines (WCAG) guidelines makes [!DNL Assets] more accessible for users with limited vision and perception of color.
 See [accessibility enhancements in [!DNL Assets]](sp-release-notes.md#assets-accessibility-6590) (6.5.9.0).
 * When using [Connected Assets functionality](/help/assets/use-assets-across-connected-assets-instances.md), you can now view a list of all the [!DNL Sites] pages that use the asset.
 These references to an asset are available in an asset's [!UICONTROL Properties] page.
 This allows administrators, marketers, and librarians a complete view of assets usage, allowing for better tracking, management, and brand consistency (6.5.8.0).

 * When deleting an asset that is referenced in a web page, [!DNL Experience Manager] displays a warning.
 You can force delete a referenced asset or check and modify the references that are displayed in the [!DNL Properties] page of the asset.
 Clicking the references opens the local and remote [!DNL Sites] pages (6.5.8.0).